 If you're dealing with a lot of dust at home, it might be time to invest in an air purifier.
 The best options can minimize dust buildup by efficiently locking in particles like pet dander or pollen, even within larger rooms.
 Now, it's important to note that an air purifier won't solve all your dust woes by itself: generally speaking, you'll want to vacuum as much as possible to minimize dust buildup so your air purifier won't have to work as hard.
-If you're looking for vacuum recommendations, you can see our picks for the best vacuum cleaners and the best vacuums for allergies.

 We've tested over 25 air purifiers; below are the best air purifiers for dust removal.
 For a broader overview of the product landscape, check out our recommendations for the best air purifiers, the best air purifiers for pets, and the best large-room air purifiers.
+If you're looking for vacuum recommendations to help clean your space, you can see our picks for the best vacuum cleaners and the best vacuums for allergies.

-1. Best Air Purifier For Dust
+Best Air Purifier For Dust

-2. Best Budget Air Purifier For Dust
+Best Mid-Range Air Purifier For Dust

-3. Best Compact Air Purifier For Dust
+Best Budget Air Purifier For Dust

 If you want a compact air purifier for dealing with dust, the Levoit Core 200S is a great choice.
-While it can't compete with a full-size unit like the Honeywell HPA300 in terms of clean air delivery rate and has a main filter that isn't HEPA-rated, it still delivers impressive overall particle filtration, especially given its compact size.
+While it can't compete with a full-size unit like the Coway Airmega 200M in terms of clean air delivery rate and has a main filter that isn't HEPA-rated, it still delivers impressive overall particle filtration, especially given its compact size.
 This makes it a good option for bedrooms, offices, dorms, and other small spaces.
 It has Wi-Fi connectivity and access to the VeSync companion app, allowing you to run the device while you're away from home, set operating schedules, and even give it voice commands through Amazon Alexa or Google Assistant.
 You can also set up reminders to replace its filters, which you'll need to do every six to eight months.

 Like the other options listed here, it lacks a built-in particle sensor that would allow it to adjust its fan speed automatically depending on real-time air quality.

-4. A DIY Air Purifier For Dust
+A DIY Air Purifier For Dust

 Some users have iterated on this basic design by swapping out the large box fan for multiple PC cooling fans, resulting in quieter operation and lower power consumption.
 However, we haven't built or tested a Corsi-Rosenthal Box using this design yet.